Nandi people: World War I (1914–1918)

 Official records of the K.A.R show that a total of 1,197 Nandi were recruited during the war.
 At the time the Nandi population is estimated to have been about 40–50,000 individuals.
 Most of those recruited were of the Nyongi age-set which had been initiated during the four-year period immediately preceding the war.
 Greenstein (1978) following interviews with veterans of the war found that participation in the war made little impact on the Nyongik, as or as agents-of-change, as regards adapting western methods.
 Neither did the earned wages seem to engender an affection for the formal economy nor was any effort made towards participation in the political process.

 Socially, the Nyongik had been initiated just prior to the wars, hence they left and returned unmarried.
 This did not disrupt ordinary patterns since it was more usual than unusual for young men to wait a few years before marriage.
 This time was spent searching for bride wealth, and serving in the war may be said to have served this purpose.
 Later interviews with veterans indicate that they were warmly welcomed back by parents and contemporaries.
-Neither did they bear resentment to their age-mates who had avoided the hardships of military service, some of who had married and acquired cattle in the intervening period.
+Neither did they bear resentment to their age-mates who had avoided the hardships of military service, some of whom had married and acquired cattle in the intervening period.
 In fact, the veterans note that they expressed gratitude to them for looking after their cattle and other property as they had been slogging around Tanganyika and Mozambique.

 Economically, it is noted that the veterans did not receive pensions as they had expected but that they did return with their back-pay which for some amounted to as much as several hundred shillings, quite a significant sum at the time.
 It is noted that almost all of the returning veterans used their back pay to purchase cattle, some of which along with cash was used as bride wealth.
 There were instances of land purchase on the fringes of the reserve but these were minimal.
 Much as the Government had alienated part of the Nandi Reserve the population pressure was not yet great enough to leave most men dissatisfied with the amount of land they would acquire by traditional means.
 It has been observed that where purchases were made it was done less with entrepreneurial motive than as a desire to increase one's pasture land.